pelancha/galaxyHackers/README.md

 cd galaxyHackers/models
 python3 main.py --model MODEL_NAME --epoch NUM_EPOCH --lr LR
 ```
-It is possible to run a script with several training model at the same time
+It is possible to run a script with several training model at the same time.
+Pay attention that for chosen models will be applied the same optimizer with the same learning rate.
+Choice of several optimizers is not provided.